bdqnghi/graph-ast/README.md

 # Graph-AST

-A tool to generate the graph representation of the source code based on the paper: [Learning to Represent Program with Graph, ICLR 2018](https://arxiv.org/abs/1711.00740)
+A tool to generate the graph representation of the source code based on the paper: [Learning to Represent Program with Graph, ICLR 2018](https://arxiv.org/abs/1711.00740).
+For the Gated Graph Neural Network implementation that process the graph-ast, please refer to [GGNN for graph classification](https://github.com/bdqnghi/ggnn.tensorflow)

 ## Installation